systematically-design/tokenScript-Documentation/src/docs/01-getting-started/02-quick-start-app.md

-# Quick Start: TokenScript App
+# Quick Start: Systematically

 Welcome!
-This guide will walk you through your first steps with the TokenScript visual editor, from signing in to creating your first design token.
+This guide will walk you through your first steps with Systematically, from signing in to creating your first design token.

 ## What You'll Learn

 By the end of this guide, you'll know how to:
-- Sign in to TokenScript
+- Sign in to Systematically
 - Navigate the interface
 - Create a simple token
 - See your token in the preview panel

 ## Signing In

-TokenScript uses Google authentication to keep your work secure and synced.
+Systematically uses Google authentication to keep your work secure and synced.

-### Step 1: Access TokenScript
+### Step 1: Access Systematically

-Open TokenScript in your web browser.
+Open Systematically in your web browser.
 You'll see the login page.

 ### Step 2: Sign In with Google